daadam4/eos_ext_examples/README.md

 ```
 python3 int_conf_detail.py
 ```
+### What's happening?

+**int_conf.py**
+---
+- Adding a description to Ethernet1 on `node` s1-core1.atd.lab (192.168.0.102) and then validating by showing the running configuration

+**int_conf_multi.py**
+---
+- Building on `int_conf.py` by looping through multiple hosts and multiple interfaces but again configuring a description on interfaces

+**int_conf_detail.py**
+---
+- A real world example where we use the tools from the previous two scripts to now take the `show lldp neighbors` output and use that data to configure the interface descriptions
 - After running `int_conf_detail.py` connect to a few of the nodes through the cli and verify the configuration

 ## Additional Resources